- Apr 20

 Awareness is the first step, but it doesn't automatically shift behavior.
 Your strategy runs in your nervous system, not just your thoughts.
 Change happens through recognition plus conscious practice over time.

 Most people can spot everyone else's patterns but remain blind to their own.
-Here are reflection questions to help you see yours:
+These reflection questions can help you see yours.

 When you can see your strategy clearly, you're no longer being driven around unconsciously.
 You can start having conversations with your automatic responses instead of being controlled by them.

-The Enneagram is the best tool for understanding these unconscious protection strategies.
+The Enneagram is one of the most useful tools available for understanding unconscious protection strategies.
 It identifies nine distinct ways people learned to feel safe and get their needs met.

-When you understand your type, you're not learning about personality…you're discovering how your nervous system learned to navigate the world.
+When you understand your Enneagram type, you're not learning about personality.
+You're discovering how your nervous system learned to navigate the world.

-Discover your type: Book an Enneagram Typing Session to explore your patterns together and identify which strategy has been unconsciously driving your decisions.
+Enneagram Typing Session: Book a session to explore your patterns together and identify which strategy has been unconsciously driving your decisions.